 Categories II-IV: Elective Courses

 Guidelines for senior projects (FILM 497)—Senior projects are restricted to students doing an interdisciplinary major in film studies.
 The senior project can either be a piece of film studies scholarship (i.e., a written thesis) or a film production (i.e., a thesis film); in either case the topic for the project is selected by the student and the project is designed in consultation with the supervising faculty member.
 By the end of the spring semester of their junior year, students who intend to do a senior project will consult with the film studies program coordinator to discuss the topic for the project and identify appropriate faculty members to potentially supervise and assess it.
-Once the topic has been developed and approved by a faculty supervisor, a proposal is submitted to the film studies program coordinator.
-Please note that the film studies program coordinator cannot serve as either supervisor or assessor of a senior project.
+Once the topic has been developed and approved by a faculty supervisor, a proposal is submitted to the film studies program director.

-Study Abroad Opportunities—Students majoring in film studies are encouraged to take advantage of Trinity’s relationships with institutions abroad that offer courses in film studies and production.
-The Trinity-at-Trinidad program offers film courses through an exchange program that is built on a long-established relationship with the University of the West Indies.
+Study-Abroad Opportunities—Students majoring in film studies are encouraged to take advantage of Trinity’s relationships with institutions abroad that offer courses in film studies and production.
+The Trinity-in-Trinidad program offers film courses through an exchange program that is built on a long-established relationship with The University of the West Indies.
 Though the full list of other sites for possible film-related study abroad is quite extensive, they include Prague, Czech Republic (through the CIEE program housed at the renowned Czech film school FAMU), and Perth, Australia (at Curtin University, where a semester program in film production ends with a study tour of Asia).